 You work long, hard hours in a dangerous environment.
 You should be able to expect a level of safety on the job, but that isn’t always the case.
 While employers are on the hook for preventing falls, being an educated worker can help ensure you don’t pay the price for someone else’s negligence.

 Construction workers face a myriad of risks on the job, every single day.
 Between physical and mental exhaustion and heavy equipment, it is easy to see how accidents happen.
 Risk of injury is especially high when a project involves cranes.
 Today, we cover the top three causes of injury in crane accidents.

 Working on a construction site exposes people to a host of potential threats to their safety.
 And while there are numerous safety measures people can take to prevent injuries in work zones, accidents can and do happen.

 Construction work is a demanding job.
-Not only does it put great physical strain on workers, it is also mentally rigorous.
-It is an occupation where one small oversight or mistake could spell disaster, and safety protocols and equipment are all that stands between workers and catastrophic injuries.
+Not only does it put great physical strain on workers, but it is also mentally rigorous.
+One small oversight or mistake can spell disaster.
+Safety protocols and equipment are all that stands between workers and catastrophic injuries.

 There are countless major construction projects well underway across New Jersey.
 And with winter just around the corner, companies are pushing to complete projects before the snow and frigid weather roll in.